NationalAssociationOfRealtors/Indicators/README.rst

 ::

-    Alexa, ask FRED for the value of GDP.
+    Alexa, ask Indicators for the value of GDP.

 Get a response from Alexa: